stefanwimmer128/kotlin3/README.md

 ## How to use Kotlin³ in your project?

-To use Kotlin³ in your project add the following code to yout `build.gradle`:
+To use Kotlin³ in your project add the following code to your `build.gradle`:

 ``` groovy
 repositories {